 Annika Derksen (1994) is a Dutch photographer currently based in London producing works in which she employs documentary modes.
 The starting points of her projects often lie in curiosity towards that which is unknown to her.
 Using the camera as a tool to comprehend, Annika depicts her personal encounters through photographs.

 I am from a small town in the Netherlands, there's a big lake, cheese factory and lots of bicycles.
 My biggest dream is to be the owner of a classical Volkswagen Van, preferably a mint green one. - Donations are always welcome. - On the top of my bucket list is, next to travel around the world, the ability to speak at least five languages fluently.
 As as I currently only speak two, I should probably start working on that.
-Furthermore I dream to visit every continent, I think fish are utterly fascinating, I have a pet hamster named Muggles, love of my life.
+Furthermore I dream to visit every continent, I think fish are utterly fascinating, I have a pet hamster named Muggles and a rescue cat named Tilly, loves of my life.
 I'm also hoping to one day be the proud owner of a dog named Gorilla, even though the Orangutan is really my favourite animal.
-Oh and I cannot live without my bicycles Harry and Hamish.
-Yes, one isn't enough, although I technically have two more without a name.
+Oh and I cannot live without my bicycles Harry, Hamish and Hamilton.
+Yes, one isn't enough, although I technically have another without a name.

 On the other hand insects and I don’t exactly see eye to eye, in fact I have once slept on a bathroom floor for two nights because there was a stag beetle in my room.
 I'm terribly afraid of heights, but seem to find myself standing on what I consider as 'high' places all the time.
 One of my biggest 'talents' is my clumsiness.
 Yet it seems to entertain people, so I guess that’s a good thing.